The UK government has removed remaining domestic restrictions in England.

 If you are well and able to work from home, you can do so throughout any self-isolation/quarantine period.

-If you cannot work from home and are self-isolating due to symptoms or you are not fully vaccinated and suspect exposure due to a close contact, you should report this to your line manager in line with the reporting case protocol.
+If you cannot work from home and are self-isolating due to symptoms or you are not fully vaccinated and suspect exposure due to a close contact, you should report this to your line manager.
 You will receive full pay during this absence and it will not be counted for the purpose of any monitoring against trigger points under the Sickness Absence Policy and Procedures.
 Please note that staff are still required to obtain either a fit note, or an isolation note to cover the duration of their absence after the initial 7 day period of self-certification.
-See the international travel section of this FAQ above for further information about self-isolation following international travel.

 What should I do if I’m struggling to balance work with childcare or other responsibilities during this time?

 We recognise that during this unprecedented time, situations may arise which result in you struggling to work your normal working pattern or commit to a full day of work.
 This might include childcare or other caring responsibilities.

 If you just need an occasional day of leave to balance your responsibilities or deal with a coronavirus-related emergency, you can request coronavirus special leave – please refer to the question below titled 'Under what circumstances can I request coronavirus special leave'.

 If the situation is ongoing, talk to your line manager about what temporary arrangements could be put in place to help you.
 For example, changing your working hours or days, compressing your hours, reducing your hours or split shifts.
 See our Flexible Working Policy for further detail.